dhausk/backendOilChange/BACKENDREADME.md

 ### welcome to The Backside of OILCHANGE
 There is two tables, The first table is a of vehicles, year of manufacture, make, model  and a nick name.
-The second table is a maintenance table that consists of vehicle_id, the milage, date, and the maintenance and some notes.
+The second table is a maintenance table that consists of vehicle_id, the milage, date, the maintenance done ,some notes, and the cost.